isellsoap/francescoschwarz.com/README.md

 This site is deployed automatically by [Travis CI](https://travis-ci.com/) whenever files are pushed to the `master` branch.

+## Blog post images

+A lot of main blog post images are taken from [Pexels](https://www.pexels.com/), a database full of free images.
+The source image must be 1920 pixels wide and 823 pixels high.

 ## Project structure

 ```